PaigeM89/BoxToTabletop/README.md

 Requirements:
 * Dark mode
-* Save units as one giant data batch
+* Save units as one giant data batch, or save priorities better, or just improve this system SOMEHOW
 * tags for units
     * filter on tags
 * projects & categories